Ouarzazate Morocco Travel Guide

 "Salam Alaikum" (Peace be upon you) forms a common greeting, with "Wa Alaikum Salam" as the reply.
 Handshakes occur between men.
 Women may shake hands with other women.
 When greeting a Moroccan woman, await her hand extension.

-Modesty holds importance, especially in religious sites and local areas.
+Modesty holds importance, especially at places of worship and local areas.
 Cover your shoulders and knees.
 This applies to both men and women.

 When sharing from a communal dish, eat with your right hand.
 Do not point the soles of your feet at others; this is a sign of disrespect.
-Tipping is customary for various services.
+Tipping is customary for multiple services.

 Always get consent before taking photos of people, specifically women and children.
 A polite "mumkin taswir?"
 (May I take a photo?) or a simple gesture with a smile often yields appreciation.
 Respect a "no" if it is given.
 Avoid photographing military or government buildings.